brihuang99/telegram-article-scraper-bot/README.md

 # Telegram Article Scraper Bot
-Code that allows a Telegram bot to scrape article links from a website and sends it to your chat.
+Code that allows a Telegram bot to scrape article links from a website using [BeautifulSoup4](https://pypi.org/project/beautifulsoup4/) and sends it to your chat.

 ##### Features:
 - 🎨 Customizable - You can pretty much try any publication site (some do block web scraping).